pedestal/pedestal/app/docs/design-spec.md

   How do we communicate with back-end services?
 We need to allow for the server to push data to the app as well as make requests.
 Which components are allowed to initiate service requests and receive responses from services?
-How do make service requests and receive responses?
+How do we make service requests and receive responses?
 Do we make function calls or send messages?

 - logic

   The logic of an application is what knows how to interpret events and turn them into a useful change.
-It may need to change data in the model, request some data or determine which UI components need to be updated based on a change to the data.
+It may need to change data in the model, request data from a service or determine which UI components need to be updated based on a change to the data.
 Where does this live?

 # Tenets